ChromaticIsobar/HyperTremolo/README.md

 ## Known Limitations
  - _Sync_ button is not automatable
- - Using the _Through-0_ button makes a click (sudden change in waveshape)

 ## Contacts
 This software was developed by Marco Tiraboschi at the _Laboratorio di Informatica Musicale_